hivesolutions/scudum/doc/kernel.md

 For some of the files (eg: `large` and `basic`) it might be interesting to use the Ubuntu config files stored in `/boot/config-xxx-generic` as a reference in the construction of them.
 For that install Ubuntu in a VM and then use **Ukuu** to upgrade the kernel to desired version.

+For the Ubuntu configuration to work under Scudum environment these extra directives must be included:

+``
+CONFIG_BLK_DEV_RAM=y
+``

+Other than these the basic ones refered in the [Rasp documentation](rasp.md#kernel-configuration-file) should also be included.

 ## (Proprietary) Firmware

 In order to use some of the drivers custom and proprietary firmware may be required.
 The best way to